Asbestos Trust Funds

 Does filing an asbestos trust fund claim prevent me from getting VA benefits?

-No. You can file for benefits from the U.S. Department of Veterans Affairs (VA) in addition to filing claims with asbestos trust funds.
-Pursuing legal compensation also won’t prevent you from filing for VA benefits.
+No. You can file for benefits from the U.S. Department of Veterans Affairs (VA) in addition to filing trust fund claims.

 Veterans Support Team